jessexu20/blue_green_redis/README.md

 	-Demonstrate migration of data on switch
 	-Demonstrate mirroring

+#### Git/hook setup

+Other the content in the workshop, you can check the file in the green.git and blue.git folders about the post-receive features.

+I have also implemented the pre-push feature.
+You should put the following in your .git/hooks/pre-push file

+		#!/bin/sh
+		node deployments/infrastructure.js

+After that, you should

+		chmod +x pre-push

+And you would be able to see the following when you do a push.

+		Jesses-MacBook-Air:deploy_redis jessexu$ git add -A
+		Jesses-MacBook-Air:deploy_redis jessexu$ git commit -m "move readme" [master 7bf27ad] move readme
+		 1 file changed, 0 insertions(+), 0 deletions(-)
+		 rename deployments/README.md => README.md (100%)
+		Jesses-MacBook-Air:deploy_redis jessexu$ git push origin master
+		blue slice
+		green slice

 #### Switch Route and Migration

 Please make sure that the mirror switch is turned off(set false).